KasualBusiness/MaterialNumberPicker/README.md

                 .show();
 ```

-By default there is no formatter when you build your number picker but you can easily add one using the `formatter` proprety.
+By default there is no `NumberPicker.Formatter` when you build your `MaterialNumberPicker` but you can easily attach one to it using the `formatter` builder proprety.

 ## License